andresmiguel/aws-lambda-rds/README.md

 ### Set up the RDS database

-Once the infrastructure is deployed you should have an RDS instance created.
+Once the infrastructure is deployed you should have an RDS instance created identified by `lambda-rds-dev`.
 Follow the next steps to set up the DB:
 - Go to RDS in the AWS Console and set a master password (you can autogenerate one)
 - Connect to the RDS instance (take the endpoint from Terraform output `db_instance_endpoint`)
   - _You can use the `tools/scripts/rds-ssh-tunnel.sh` script to create an SSH tunnel (you need to set the `ec2_instance_id` and
-  `rds_endpoint` variables in the `rds-ssh-tunnel.properties`)_
+  `rds_endpoint` variables in the `rds-ssh-tunnel.properties` file)_
 - Create a database named `lambda_rds_test`
   ```SQL
     CREATE DATABASE lambda_rds_test;